8 Tips for Creating Compelling Nonprofit Job Postings

 6. Don’t shy away from talking about inclusion

-Highlighting not only that your organization is committed to diversity, equity, and inclusion but why can send an encouraging message to candidates from all backgrounds.
-Take charity: water’s careers page, which underscores the nonprofit’s commitment to building a diverse team talent by stating “we believe that a diverse team, informed by different cultures and perspectives, makes us stronger.”
+Take charity: water’s careers website, which underscores the nonprofit’s commitment to building a diverse team of talent by stating “we believe that a diverse team, informed by different cultures and perspectives, makes us stronger.”
 The page then explains that charity: water is “committed to doing the work and challenging each other to be an organization in which everyone is respected and heard… and we will continue to embed diversity, inclusion, belonging, and equity in everything we do.”’

 7. Emphasize skills and results over education and experience